Interventions designed for established structures, teams to strengthen or a workshop to structure.

 - Skill development for the profiles concerned according to your objectives

-- Setup or clarification of reading standards, rework and visual control
+- Setup or clarification of reading criteria, rework and visual control

-- Possible support over time to consolidate the framework
+- Possible follow-up over time to consolidate the method

-Objective: establish a clear, autonomous and sustainable working framework.
+Objective: establish a clear, autonomous and sustainable working method.

-Duration, location, number of people involved and work intensity are defined according to the starting level, the parts concerned, your workflow constraints and the target standard.
+Duration, location, number of people involved and work intensity are defined according to the starting gestures, the parts concerned, your workflow constraints and the target result.

 I do not apply a catalogue format to a specific context.
-I work from what can be seen at the bench: part, gesture, rework, control.
-The right framework then serves to stabilise a level that must hold over time.
+The intervention starts with what can be observed at the bench — component, gesture, rework and inspection — so the team can stabilise a result that holds over time.

-From a few days to several months, depending on the initial level, the number of people, the volume of work and the expected result.
+From a few days to several months, depending on the starting gestures, the number of people, the volume of work and the expected result.

 On site or in Les Brenets, depending on what best allows observation, correction and hands-on practice without unnecessarily disrupting the workshop.